softnio/Investorm/README.md

-# Investorm - HYIP Script
+# Investorm - PHP/Laravel Script
-### Advanced HYIP Investment Management Platform
+### Advanced Investment Management Platform

-**Investorm** is an ultimate solution to manage your **HYIP Investment Platform**.
+**Investorm** is an ultimate solution to manage your **Investment Platform**.
 The platform has been built on Laravel v8.
 It has also used jQuery, Bootstrap v4 and the back-end UI of Dashlite.

 ### Core Features:
-- Complete solution for a HYIP investment platform.
+- Complete solution for a investment platform.
 - Admin and user profile management with advanced control.
 - Accounting system to maintain user account balance separately.
 - Deposit, withdraw & investment feature for investors.